RomanosTrechlis/blog/log_scribe_and_log_mediator/post.md

-Recently, at work, I keep falling into a problem regarding log files.
-The logs are saved on the machine the cluster node is in, making their retrieval time consuming.
+Recently, at work, I kept falling into a problem regarding log files.
+The logs are written on the machine the cluster node is in, making their retrieval time consuming.
 So I decided to tackle this problem with a custom solution that might never be introduced to production, however it will be an excellent weekend problem to solve.

 So, what I want, is to make a system:
 1. that writes logs to a single location for all cluster nodes and